What Is Lymphocytic Duodenitis?

 How do I schedule an appointment with Dr. Chadha?

-Call the GastroDoxs office in Houston.
-Our team will help with insurance, prep instructions, and appointment times.
+Contact the office of GastroDoxs in Houston.
+Our team will assist in the insurance, preparing instructions and appointments.